oniichanx/hyprv7/README.md

     }
 ]
 ```
-- Restart pipewire and Done
+- Restart pipewire when restart is done your sure see name `node.description` your set is on `pavucontrol`
 ```
 systemctl --user restart pipewire wireplumber
 ```
+---

 </details>